-Discover More Classes in Procreate
+Discover Online Classes in Procreate

 Explore thousands of classes in procreate, digital art, and more!

 If you haven’t yet taken the plunge, Procreate can appear intimidating but the application’s best-kept secret is how easy it is to get started.
 To help you find your way, we’ve pulled together all the information you need to learn how to draw with Procreate.
-We’ll cover essential hardware you need to get started, the app’s primary capabilities, a look at how professional artists use the app, a guide to essential hardware you need to get started, and tips and tricks to help you harness the program’s unique powers for making art.

 - What is Procreate?

 - Using the Selection Tool

 - Creating Backgrounds in Procreate

 - Exporting Your Procreate Drawing

 - Get Ready to Draw in Procreate